Promisecharles/eyes/README.md

 Usage

-create a self-signed cert and private key with apache server as described in the self-cert-sample.txt
+-- create a self-signed cert and private key with apache server as described in the self-cert-sample.txt

+SSLCertificateFile /etc/ssl/certs/eyes.crt
+SSLCertificateKeyFile /etc/ssl/private/eyes.key

+-- Install ngrok and authenticate ngrok

+-- sudo ngrok http 443

-Open the site in a browser (http://1234.ngrok.app/index.html).
+-- Open the site in a browser (http://1234.ngrok.app/index.html).

 The system will attempt to collect client geolocation; if unavailable, it falls back to IP-based lookup.